-“Shortcuts” is a new feature of “Dear Wendy” in which I answer readers’ letters in two sentences or less because sometimes the answer to a person’s question is so obvious and the need to hear it so great, being as clear and frank as possible is simply the best way to go.
-Here we go with round three … Keep reading »
+It’s time again for “Shortcuts,” wherein I answer readers’ letters in two sentences or less.
+Sometimes the answer to a person’s question is so obvious and the need to hear it so great, being as clear and frank as possible is simply the best way to go.
+Today we discuss ending dead-end relationships and how to scare a guy off in three easy steps.
+Keep reading »

 Remember when you were in high school and college and dating really just meant “hanging out”?
 Once you reach a certain age — ahem, 21, when you can legally go out to a restaurant and order a bottle of wine — the definition of dating becomes much, much simpler.
 In order to be dating someone, you need to be going out on dates, among other things.
 After the jump, 25 signs you’re not actually dating.
 Keep reading »

 I’m seriously inspired by this article I saw in the New York Post, “No More Sex In The City,” about how celibacy has become “a thing.”
 It opens with the story of 29-year-old Brooklyn musician Katie Jean Arnold:

 After hooking up with a stranger on the L train platform and going back to his place, she woke up at his apartment and decided to leave.
 On her way out the door, he came up to her, naked, and said the words she’ll never forget: ‘What’s your name?’
 It was then that she made her Big Decision.
 No. More.
 Sex.
 Katie plans to keep her chastity belt on from now on … well at least until she achieves her dream of landing a record deal.
 “Not having sex is like giving up junk food … sex in New York for me had become like the 99-cent package of Ding Dongs on the corner.”

 I’m embarrassed to admit that I can totally relate.
 Oh man, do I love Ding Dongs.
 Keep reading »